 - Avoiding fluff when writing your resume bullets

-Our team's #1 takeaway from this data is that candidates don't do a great job of nailing the basics.
+Our team's #1 takeaway from these resume statistics are that candidates don't do a great job of nailing the basics.
 Most resumes don't capitalize on basic best practices that have been proven to lead to more job interviews.

 Now we're curious…

-What was your #1 takeaway from this analysis?
+What was your #1 takeaway from these resume statistics?
 Let us know by dropping a comment below the post.
 We'd love to discuss!

 Thoughts, Feedback, Suggestions For Next Time?

 Our goal is to make this a recurring post that's updated with new data on an annual or semi-annual basis.
 We'd love to hear what you thought about the data, what we could do differently, and what information you'd like to see next time.

 If you have a thought, feedback, or a suggestion, feel free to drop it in a comment below or reach out to our team using our Contact form.

 Finally, if you'd like to use any of the images from our resume statistics post, you can find full resolution copies through this link.
 We just ask that you link back to this article or our site as the source.